bottlepay/lndsigner/README.md

 Create the watch-only wallet using the accounts exported by the signer:

 ```
-~$ lncli createwatchonly .lndsigner/accounts.json.*pubkey*
+~$ lncli createwatchonly .lndsigner/accounts.json
 ```

 Now you can use your node as usual.
 Note that MuSig2 isn't supported yet.
-If you created multiple nodes in the vault, you can create a separate directory for each watch-only node and start it as above.
+If you created multiple nodes in the vault, you can create a separate directory for each signer instance and each watch-only node and start it as above.